JEdward7777/codex-wordmap/README.md

 # _codex-wordmap_

 ## Description
 _codex-wordmap_ is a tool for mapping translated words of the Bible to the source Hebrew and Greek words.
-This is a vscode plugin designed to operate along-side the [codex-editor](https://github.com/genesis-ai-dev/codex-editor) plugin.
+This is a Visual Studio Code plugin designed to operate alongside the [codex-editor](https://github.com/genesis-ai-dev/codex-editor) plugin.

 ## Prerequisites
 - Node.js (version 18.16.0 or higher)